Turn Service Design Research into Action using the Service Design Scorecard System

 - A process to evaluate and prioritize two different project types: service design ideas and prototypes

 The Scorecard was originally introduced in Touchpoint, The Service Design Network's magazine, in August 2018 (vol 10 no. 1).

 The Scorecard in action

-We made the Service Design Scorecard to use with our clients.
+We made the Service Design Scorecard to use with our experience design clients.
 It has been tested with real teams in multiple industries, including telecom, banking, insurance, healthcare, not-for-profit, and the public sector.
 It works really well.